ngtvsn/dev_pims/memory-bank/productContext.md

 ## User Experience Goals

 The primary goal of the user experience is to provide a clear, intuitive, and efficient interface for completing administrative tasks.
-The use of the AdminLTE theme suggests a focus on a functional, data-driven design.
+While the application was originally built with the AdminLTE theme, there is an ongoing effort to modernize the user interface with a cleaner, more contemporary design using Bootstrap 5.